iffse/pay-respects/rules.md

 - `max_length`: Check if the given command has at most the length of the argument
 - `shell`: Check if the current running shell is the argument

+## Identifiers

+Identifiers are used to reuse rules for specific purposes:

+- `INLINE`: Reuse the rule for `inline` mode.
+Patterns are ignored.

 ## Other Considerations

 When suggesting a chained command with `&&`, try to break it into multiple lines.